Wood Moisture Solutions

 Wood is a cellulosic material, continually losing or gaining water to match the surrounding environment.
 Knowing the moisture content of the wood compared to the environment can make or break a project by causing:

-- Shrinkage and swelling of wood
+- Shrinkage or swelling

-- Cupping, warping, cracking, and crowning of the wood
+- Cupping, warping, cracking or crowning

 - Surface finishing problems